-Fishing for smallmouth bass on Great Pond in Belgrade, Kennebec County, Maine (May 13, 2023)
+Fishing for landlocked Atlantic salmon on Parker Pond in Fayette, Kennebec County, Maine (August 3, 2025)

 Continue reading